lucaalex87/java-loom-test/README.md

 4. Example: C:\Program Files\Java\jdk-17\bin>java HttpServerSimpleThread.java

 # Attribution
-The WaitAndHurry example is borrowed from this article: https://mbien.dev/blog/entry/taking-a-look-at-virtual which is released under this license: https://creativecommons.org/licenses/by-nc-sa/4.0/
+The WaitAndHurry example is borrowed from this article: https://mbien.dev/blog/entry/taking-a-look-at-virtual which is released under this license: https://creativecommons.org/licenses/by-nc-sa/4.0/ .
+The original example has been changed - like adding an index for tasks to print.

-The HttpServer ones are originals :) and are release under the MIT license.
+The HttpServer ones are originals :) and are released under the MIT license.